louisleger/ada-final-project/README.md

 **Week 14:** Submission of milestone 3

 ## Organization Within the Team:
-Teammates will collaborate together on each part of the project, even if then core of the tasks will be divided as shown below.
+Teammates will collaborate together on each part of the project, even if the core of the tasks will be divided as shown below.

 | Team Member | Task |
 | --- | ----------- |